blefnk/blefnk/src/content/docs/blog/how-to-code/5-making-do.md

 ---
-title: 05.
-Making Do With What You Have
+title: "5.
+Making Do With What You Have"
-description: It’s not a palace or an electric carport, but it’s yours.
+description: "It’s not a palace or an electric carport, but it’s yours."
 ---

 You’d love to hightail it to Blefonix State in person, but it’s a long walk, and you really do need a functioning car.
 Plus, you’re missing one simple luxury: a roof.
 You can’t even sleep in your car because it’s got no top—and you have zero clue how to fix it.